rpcarson/CardSearch/README.md

 # CardSearch

-##app for searching a magic the gathering card databse and viewing them
+##app for browsing magic the gathering cards and saving to a favorites collection

 ###REST
 ###Realm